Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Discussion

 {\bf Wall shear stress.} Except for DORV patient 3, WSS peak values in the DORV group decrease in the descending aorta compared to the ascending aorta.
 This finding is consistent with studies using CFD models to compute WSS in healthy patients \cite{Karmonik2013,Callaghan2018}.
-The HLHS group has lower WSS values in the ascending aorta and aortic arch as compared to the DORV group.
+The HLHS group has lower WSS values in the ascending aorta and aortic arch compared to the DORV group.
 Reduced WSS can be indicative of hypertension and stiffening of the vessel wall.
-For example, Traub \textit{et al.} \cite{Traub1998} found that consistently low WSS values were correlated with upregulation of vasoconstrictive genes.
+Traub \textit{et al.} \cite{Traub1998} found that consistently low WSS values were correlated with upregulation of vasoconstrictive genes.
 This promoted smooth muscle cell growth, which led to a loss of vessel compliance.
-As for the larger WSS values in the descending aorta, Voges \textit{et al.} \cite{Voges2015} found that the descending aorta, in HLHS patients with reconstructed aortas, began to dilate over time due to increased WSS.
+For the larger WSS values in the descending aorta, Voges \textit{et al.} \cite{Voges2015} found that the descending aorta, in HLHS patients with reconstructed aortas, dilate over time due to increased WSS.
 Notably, HLHS patient 2 has a large increase in WSS in the descending aorta.
 Of the HLHS group, this patient has the smallest inlet radius for the descending aorta.
-As the body responds and begins to remodel, this WSS could decrease as the inlet radius widens.
+As the body begins to remodel, this WSS could decrease as the inlet radius widens.
 WSS is an important clinical marker that cannot be measured in vivo.
 However, it can be determined from CFD models, as demonstrated by Loke \textit{et al.} \cite{Loke2020}.
-They used CFD modeling and surgeon input to develop a Fontan conduit that minimized power loss and shear stress, thereby improving flow from the gut to the pulmonary circuit.
-Many studies have focused on WSS in the Fontan conduit and pulmonary arteries.
+They used CFD modeling and surgeon input to develop a Fontan conduit that minimized power loss and shear stress, thereby improving flow from the gut to the pulmonary circuit. \hot{Many studies have focused on WSS in the Fontan conduit and pulmonary arteries \cite{Rijnberg2021,Visser2008}.
 However, there is a lack of work devoted to studying WSS within the aorta and systemic arterial vasculature for single ventricle patients.
+The results reported here give crucial insight into hemodynamics and information on the degree of remodeling.}